Rules for language

 5. Use the active voice, not the passive

 Use the active voice.
-It’s easier to understand than the passive voice.
-It makes your content positive and direct.
+It’s easier to understand

 - We’ll send your medical card in the post.